LLNL/H5Z-ZFP/README.md

 This plugin supports all 4 modes of the ZFP compression library, *rate*, *accuracy*, *precision* and *expert*.
 It supports 1, 2 and 3 dimensional datasets of single and double precision integer and floating point data.
-It can be applied to HDF5 datasets of more than 3 dimensions as  long as no more than 3 dimensions of the HDF5 dataset chunking are of size greater than 1.
-For datasets greater than 3 dimensions, a good strategy is to select non-unity chunk dimensions in decreasing order of dimensions expressing the spatial correlation.
+It can be applied to HDF5 datasets of more than 3 dimensions (or 4 dimensions for ZFP versions 0.5.4 and newer) as long as no more than 3 (or 4) dimensions of the HDF5 dataset chunking are of size greater than 1.

 [**Full documentation**](http://h5z-zfp.readthedocs.io)